Home | Knife Skills | How To Cut Brussels Sprouts

 How To Cut Brussels Sprouts

-How to cut Brussel sprouts
+How to cut Brussels sprouts

-So many people ask, “How do I cut brussels sprouts?”
+So many people ask, “How do I cut Brussels sprouts?”
 Well, there are a few different ways depending on what you are making.

 The two most common ways to cut them are to halve them or shred them so that is what we are going to do here today.

-Halving brussels sprouts are great for roasting (my favorite way) or sautéing.
+Halving Brussels sprouts are great for roasting (my favorite way) or sautéing.
 Shredding is great on salads or stir-fry.

 If you are not sure of the best knife to use check out this post on the best kitchen knives.